michelesr/thesis/src/conclusions.md

 software, and testing the application in a context similar to the production environment.

-All the implemented solutions runs in containerized infrastructures, so this thesis demonstrates how working with containers can be easy and productive.
+All the implemented solutions run in containerized infrastructures, so this thesis demonstrates how working with containers can be easy and productive.

 The future developments regard the reorganization of the Gasista Felice